aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   - course: DPhil (PhD) in Politics
     institution: University of Oxford
     year: 2022
-  - course: MA in Political Science (Track: Advanced Quantitative Methods)
+  - course: MA in Political Science (Advanced Quantitative Methods)
     institution: University of Mannheim
     year: 2018
   - course: BA in Political Science and Psychology